fabianjaeger1/PersonalWebsite/content/about/index.md

+### Welcome

+Hi, I'm **Fabian Jaeger**.
+I am documenting my learnings about **Artificial Intelligence, Science** and **Software Development** in my blog.
+My interest lies in interpretable and reliable AI systems as well as Graph Machine Learning and the intersection of Machine learning and the sciences.
+If that sounds interesting to you, feel free to check out my Blog, where you will find other stuff that I thought worth sharing (still under construction though).

 ### Background

 My background is in **theoretical condensed matter and quantum physics**.
 I graduated in 2023 from **[ETH Zurich](https://ethz.ch/en.html)**.
 I conducted my research in the [Materials Theory Group](https://theory.mat.ethz.ch/) under Prof. [Nicola Spaldin](https://scholar.google.de/citations?user=eUfdZowAAAAJ&hl=en).
 I joined initially in Fall 2022 to work on the behaviour of polar metals, an unusual and even contraindicated combination that leads to some exotic physics.